PaulioRandall/p90/README.md

 There aren't really any conventions because the limitations of the design are good enough.
 Use kebab-case or camelCase if you don't like snake_case.

 Organise value map as you please.
-Both nested and flat structures have their vices aand virtues. **P90** variable names and user values can be whatever you like providing they meet the following criteria:
+Both nested and flat structures have their vices and virtues. **P90** variable names and user values can be whatever you like providing they meet the following criteria:

 - Variable in CSS are prefixed with `$`.
 - Double `$$` escapes, e.g. `$$$$` resolves to `$$`